 Finnish report: An investigation would curb problems with dog breeding through monitoring criteria and ethical delegation

-As we have been reporting, there is a surge of regulatory efforts to address concerns about the health and welfare of pedigreed dogs, especially brachycephalic breeds, in several countries.
+As we have been reporting, there is a surge of regulatory efforts to address concerns about the health and welfare of pedigree dogs, especially brachycephalic breeds, in several countries.
 The potential impact on not only dog breeders and pedigree dog organizations, but also on dog owners and even veterinarians may be considerable, as well as on many stakeholders in the pet industry.
 It is apparent that some of these efforts are proceeding unilaterally rather than collaboratively, however, discussions about these issues have been ongoing for many years, without the change that many think is necessary.
 See, for example: Challenges for Pedigree Dogs: Regulatory Enforcement of Brachycephalic Dogs in the Netherlands; which includes links to responses from various other stakeholders and kennel clubs.

 The regulatory body (Finnish Food Authority) in Finland has published the Summary (below) on 02 Sep 2020.
 This is a brief overview of recommendations based on an investigation (separately reported see links to the original 89-page report and English translation, below).
 This report follows numerous other investigations and regulatory decisions being undertaken in various countries, prompted by concerns for dog health and welfare, especially, but not necessarily limited to, brachycephalic breeds.

 IPFD has been following and reporting on such developments, and where possible, adding links to actions being taken by national kennel clubs.
 The Finnish KC is an IPFD partner.